Trapmaster4113/ArcherGame/README.md

 Shop: Buy as many items as you can afford and hold in your item slots (Yellow)
 Tunnel: Go to the corresponding Tunnel tile (Maroonish idk)

-Items:
+Items:\n
-Arrows:
+Arrows:\n
-Infinity Arrow: Shoot an arrow in any direction until the board ends (Only hits 1 person) (3G) Plunder Arrow:	Shoots like a regular arrow, steals 3G if it hits someone (3G) Push Arrow:	Shoots like a regular arrow, if someone is hit, move them in any direction (2G) TP Arrow: Shoots like a regular arrow, target hit will be teleported to a random location (2G)
+Infinity Arrow: Shoot an arrow in any direction until the board ends (Only hits 1 person) (3G)\n Plunder Arrow:	Shoots like a regular arrow, steals 3G if it hits someone (3G)\n Push Arrow:	Shoots like a regular arrow, if someone is hit, move them in any direction (2G)\n TP Arrow: Shoots like a regular arrow, target hit will be teleported to a random location (2G)\n
-Hawkshot: Choose any line of the board and reveal all tiles and any players there (3G) Sova Dart:	Choose any 7 hexagon (regular hexagon) area and reveal all tiles and any players there (3G)
+Hawkshot: Choose any line of the board and reveal all tiles and any players there (3G)\n Sova Dart:	Choose any 7 hexagon (regular hexagon) area and reveal all tiles and any players there (3G)\n
-Arrow: Normal Arrow (1G)
+Arrow: Normal Arrow (1G)\n
-Bows:
+Bows: \n
-Grappling Hook: Shoot an arrow at a nearby square up to 3 moves away and move there (2G) Long Bow: Extra Range on shot (2G)
+Grappling Hook: Shoot an arrow at a nearby square up to 3 moves away and move there (2G)\n Long Bow: Extra Range on shot (2G)\n
-Fast Bow: Can shoot but doesn't end turn (2G)
+Fast Bow: Can shoot but doesn't end turn (2G)\n
-Airstrike: Can shoot any square on the board + Arrows do double damage (5G) Random Items:
+Airstrike: Can shoot any square on the board + Arrows do double damage (5G)\n Random Items:						\n
-Shield	Activable, blocks any shots for 2 turns (3G) Random TP	Tp to a random tile (1G)
+Shield	Activable, blocks any shots for 2 turns (3G)\n Random TP	Tp to a random tile (1G)\n
-Swap two Tiles	Swap any two tiles (2G)
+Swap two Tiles	Swap any two tiles (2G)\n
-Trap	Leave trap on an adacient tile, if someone walks on it, you steal 2gG	(2G) Health Pot	Heals 2 health (1G_
+Trap	Leave trap on an adacient tile, if someone walks on it, you steal 2gG	(2G)\n Health Pot	Heals 2 health (1G)\n
-Running Shoes	Move an additional Tile (2G)
+Running Shoes	Move an additional Tile (2G)\n